Metal and Fiber Glass

 • 3/4 inch or 1" if you are using oriented strand board (OSB).

-• Under no circumstances should you use medium density fiberboard (MDF) as it has consistently demonstrated an inability to withstand the Roosevelt Island environment.
+• Under no circumstances should you use medium density fiberboard (MDF) as it won't withstand the environment on Roosevelt Island.

 • Pressure treated wood is ideal and consider sealing the wood with 2 coats of deck paint.

-• Lastly, keep in mind the weight of each of your projects sections.
+• Lastly, keep in mind the weight of each of your sections.

-If you cannot move a section with 4 or less people you will encounter challenges during install, de-install and during your maintenance visits.
-We strongly recommend your section your project into multiple sections so it is easier to install, de-install and move should the need arise.
+If you cannot move a section with 4 people or less you will encounter challenges during install, de-install.
+We strongly recommend you design your project into multiple sections so it is easier to install, de-install and move should the need arise.